Cladding safety checks

 It is important to stress that ACM cladding is not of itself dangerous, but it is important that the correct type is used in the appropriate location.

-BRE report Fire performance of external thermal insulation for walls of multi-storey buildings (2013) explains the mechanisms of fire spread more fully.
+- Fire performance of external thermal insulation for walls of multistorey buildings from BRE explains the mechanisms of fire spread more fully.